EHammons/GifTastic/README.md

 # GifTastic!
 Deployed at https://ehammons.github.io/GifTastic/
-> Find gifs of your favorite animals.
+> Find gifs of your favorite animals or other user input topics.

 ## Table of contents
 * [General info](#general-info)